How Secure is a VPN?

 Is Private Browsing Really Private?

 Popular web browsers include a feature called private browsing, which enables users to browse the web without saving their history, search information, and temporary local data like cookies.
-Private browsing is available through popular browsers, such as Apple Safari, Google Chrome’s Incognito mode, Mozilla Firefox, Opera, and Microsoft Edge’s InPrivate Browsing.
+Private browsing is available through top browsers, such as Apple Safari on Mac and iOS, Google Chrome’s Incognito mode, Mozilla Firefox, Opera, and Microsoft Edge’s InPrivate Browsing.

 A browser's private browsing mode will prevent data from being stored on a user’s local device or computer.
 However, it does not necessarily prevent information from being shared between the user’s device or computer and their ISP.
 Furthermore, third parties may be able to detect users’ activity through private browsing sessions, which they can use to exploit their operating system.